YingqiDuan/trading_telegram_bot/README.md

 - "What's the latest block on Solana?"
 - "Show me account details for 9xQeWvG816bUx9EPjHmaT23yvVM2ZWbrrpZb9PusVFin"
 - "What's the status of the Solana network?"
+- "Show me recent transactions for my wallet"
+- "Store this wallet: 5YNmYpZxFVNVx5Yjte7u11eTAdk6uPCKG9QiVViwLtKV"
+- "List all validators on Solana"
+- "Verify my wallet ownership"

+## Wallet Management

+The bot provides features to help users manage their Solana wallets:

+1. **Store Wallets**: Save your frequently used wallet addresses
+2. **Wallet List**: View all your stored wallets
+3. **Remove Wallets**: Remove wallets you no longer want to track
+4. **Verify Ownership**: Prove ownership through cryptographic signatures

 ## Technical Details